aathanor/ResearchSite/content/pri_complete_draft.md

 We can distinguish two types of existence within pattern-constellations:

 * **E (immediate existence)**: The direct, pre-linguistic presence of sensation-patterns and readiness-patterns
-* **â (mediated existence)**: The linguistic-conceptual patterns that develop integrated with sensation-patterns
+* **Ã¢ÂÂ (mediated existence)**: The linguistic-conceptual patterns that develop integrated with sensation-patterns

 For example, in cat-recognition:

 * E: immediate visual, tactile, emotional patterns being present
-* â: word-patterns ("cat," "feline") as integrated aspects of the same constellation
+* Ã¢ÂÂ: word-patterns ("cat," "feline") as integrated aspects of the same constellation

-Both types of existence are internal to pattern-recognition events - there's no E without â (even pre-linguistic recognition has proto-conceptual structure) and no â without E (linguistic patterns are grounded in embodied readiness).
+Both types of existence are internal to pattern-recognition events - there's no E without Ã¢ÂÂ (even pre-linguistic recognition has proto-conceptual structure) and no Ã¢ÂÂ without E (linguistic patterns are grounded in embodied readiness).

 **A Neo-Tarskian View**: Once Field's primitive reference problem is dissolved, Tarski's internal approach to reference becomes more viable.
 But rather than reference between expressions in formal languages, we have reference between aspects of lived pattern-constellations.
 Truth becomes internal coherence within these constellations rather than correspondence to external states of affairs.

 [^1]: The 'if...then' loop seems fundamental in pattern-matching algorithms

-[^2]: An effort may be involved if we don't recallÂ _who the person is_, but that means we recognized something but we lost its 'label', the recognition part is still instantaneous.
+[^2]: An effort may be involved if we don't recallÃÂ _who the person is_, but that means we recognized something but we lost its 'label', the recognition part is still instantaneous.
 See also the example below.

 [^3]: The 'instantaneous' claim is a phenomenological observation about the experienced character of recognition, not a claim about underlying neural processes, which may involve complex parallel computations below the threshold of awareness.

-[^4]: There is abundant neurosciences literature documenting these claims, with Libet et al. (1983), Sato et al. (2024) and PulvermÃ¼ller & Fadiga (2010) being some of the most well known.
+[^4]: There is abundant neurosciences literature documenting these claims, with Libet et al. (1983), Sato et al. (2024) and PulvermÃÂ¼ller & Fadiga (2010) being some of the most well known.
 The neurological evidence for PRI is a connected research field but it must be said our approach is and needs to stay philosophical: PRI has important consequences in the Philosophy of Language, Reference Theory and the way we understand LLMs and AI in general.

 [^5]: This difference illuminates why LLMs can exhibit apparently immediate pattern-recognition.
 While LLMs use probabilistic mechanisms during response generation, their transformer architecture processes contextual information in parallel rather than through sequential search during the recognition phase.
 The way we use language in conversation (question/response) may involve similar pattern-constellation activation, where word patterns activate alongside action/feeling/sensorial patterns in integrated networks.

 [^6]: clarification:Pattern matching involves was the text selected for this clarification:anonymous:1758047726271

+[^7]: question:This immediacy suggests something qualitatively was the selected text fdor this question:anonymous:1758048528266